MichaelLarocca/blog-michael-jude-larocca/posts/2022/12-22/JavaScriptmas-2022-Issue_2.md

 ![scrim screenshot](img/05-12-2022/DheerajPurohit.png)

-Creatively combining what he has learned, Dheeraj turned the day seven challenge into a function that simulates a typewriter!
+Creatively combining what he has learned, [Dheeraj Purohit](https://twitter.com/the_indianyoga) turned the day seven challenge into a function that simulates a typewriter!

 This coding challenge only requires us to return a string with alternating uppercase and lowercase letters.